servalproject/batphone/doc/Build-for-Release.md

 `SERVAL_BATPHONE_ANT_PROPERTIES` environment variable to the absolute path of your own file, which may be in any location you choose.

-For example, you could place the following in your `$HOME/.profile`:
+For example, place the following line in your `$HOME/.profile`:

     export SERVAL_BATPHONE_ANT_PROPERTIES=$HOME/serval/ant.properties

-and create a text file named `ant.properties` within the `serval` directory (folder) within your home directory, having the following content:
+Then create a text file named `ant.properties` within the `serval` directory (folder) within your home directory, having the following content:

-    android.key.store=/media/${env.LOGNAME}/SERVAL KEY/serval-release-key.keystore
+    android.key.store=/media/${env.LOGNAME}/SERVAL KEY/serval-release.keystore
     serval.keyring.path=/media/${env.LOGNAME}/SERVAL KEY/serval-release.keyring

-This assumes that the key store and keyring files will be provided on one of the Serval Key USB flash drives that is inserted into the workstation when needed (see below) and mounted under `/media/USERNAME/LABEL`.
+This example assumes that the key store and keyring files will be provided on one of the Serval Key USB flash drives that is inserted into the workstation when needed (see below) and mounted under `/media/USERNAME/LABEL`.
+You will probably need to vary these paths on your own workstation.

 Protection of secrets
 ---------------------